Customization APIs

 Custom Dimension Create

-This POST method adds a new custom dimension to a customer's collection of custom dimensions.
+The Custom Dimension Create POST method adds a new custom dimension to your collection of custom dimensions.

 HTTP Request